 Homeserver administration

-Draupnir offers capabilities for homeserver admins that are particularly relevant when registration on a homeserver is open or public:
+Draupnir offers capabilities for homeserver admins that are particularly relevant when registration on a homeserver is open or public

 - See the Room takedown protection.

--
+- The

 !draupnir deactivate